doriolson/CMOR_438_Final_Repository/examples/Supervised_Learning/Logistic_Regression/README.md

 ## Algorithm

-_TODO: Describe the core idea of Logistic Regression, its objective, and key hyperparameters._

 Logistic Regression is used to classify or predict the outcome of a binary variable.
 Rather than a straight line of a linear regression, it uses a sigmoid function (curved line) to more accurately capture the tendencies of the data.

 This algorithm relies on a few assumptions or parameters: